boostercloud/booster/docs/README.md

 }
 ```

+Entities represent the internal state of our system and can be queried from command or
+event handlers to make business decisions or enforcing business rules.

 #### 5. First read model

-So far, we have been adding data to our blog.
-Now, we will retrieve our data using read
-models.
-A read model allows us to query our entire entities or just a subset of their
-attributes.
-Let's project our `Post` Entity:
+In a real application, we rarely want to publish our entire domain model (entities)
+including all their fields.
+Also, different people may access one or other data depending
+on their permissions.
+That's the goal of `ReadModels`.
+Client applications can query or
+subscribe to them.
+A read model projects an entity so, let's project our `Post` and
+produce a `PostReadModel`:

 ```bash
 boost new:read-model PostReadModel --fields title:string author:string --projects Post:id
 ```

-As you might guess, the command will generate a file called `PostReadModel.ts` under
+As you might guess, the read-model generator will generate a file called
-`src/read-models`:
+`PostReadModel.ts` under `src/read-models`:

 ```text
 boosted-blog